 Preparing for the GMAT in two weeks or less is not ideal.
-A miniscule percentage of people can study for such a short amount of time and achieve a score that meets business school requirements.
+A minuscule percentage of people can study for such a short amount of time and achieve a score that meets business school requirements.
 Most students spend months preparing for the test.
+However, if you find yourself in this boat, we do have some last-minute GMAT advice.

 Before you try to cram for the test in one or two weeks, ask yourself if you have to take the test so soon.
 If you are not under a strict deadline, I highly recommend rescheduling your test so that you have more time to prepare.
 You’ll have to pay $50 to change your test date, which is cheaper than signing up to retake the exam after such a short study period.
 If this is the case, change your date and use a proper study plan.